Hilbert schemes of nonreduced divisors in Calabi-Yau threefolds and W-algebras: Degenerate DAHA action

 {\it Proof}.
-The proof will proceed by truncating the relations satisfied by the generators \eqref{eq:SHconvB} to their $(1,1)$ components and specializing to $s=0$.
+The proof will proceed by truncating the relations satisfied by the generators \eqref{eq:SHconvB} to their $(1,1)$ blocks and specializing to $s=0$.
 Again, suppose $A$ is one of the transformations $f_{i,l,n}$, $i \in \{-1,0,1\}$, $l\in \IZ$, $n \in \IZ_{\geq 0}$ and consider the following cases.

 $(1)$ Suppose $A$ is one of the $f_{0,l,n}$.
 Then, clearly, $A_{12}=0$ and $A_{21}=0$.

 $(2)$ Suppose $A$ is one of the $f_{1,l,n}$.
 Then note that the matrix elements of

 are given by